Cheap Racecar Build Ep. 4: The Engine Is In, the Trans Is Bolted, and the Weight Numbers Are In

 - Heat soak in underpowered platforms becomes a non-issue when you're not lugging dead weight.
 The drivetrain breathes easier.

-The next phase is finishing the systems, getting it through whatever shakedown process keeps it in one piece, and then finding out if the weight and power combination holds up when the clock starts.
-That's when all the build decisions get graded.
+The next phase is finishing the systems, getting through a shakedown process, and finding out whether the weight and power combination holds up when the clock starts.
+That's when every build decision gets graded.
 The scale was the first exam.
-It passed.
-The track is the final.
+The track is the final, and based on the work CJ Race Cars has put into this thing across four episodes, the numbers so far make a reasonable case for optimism.

 Written by